EduardRo/ai-roommates-frontend/docs/FRONTEND_COACH_SPEC.md

 </template>

 <script setup>
-import { computed } from "vue";
+import { computed } from 'vue'

 const props = defineProps({
   userType: {
     type: String,
     required: true,
   },
-});
+})

-const emit = defineEmits(["select"]);
+const emit = defineEmits(['select'])

 const actions = computed(() => {
-  if (props.userType === "student") {
+  if (props.userType === 'student') {
     return [
-      "How am I doing overall?",
+      'How am I doing overall?',
-      "What should I study next?",
+      'What should I study next?',
-      "Why am I struggling with this topic?",
+      'Why am I struggling with this topic?',
-      "How can I remember things better?",
+      'How can I remember things better?',
-      "Am I studying too fast or too slow?",
+      'Am I studying too fast or too slow?',
-    ];
+    ]
   } else {
     return [
-      "How is my child doing?",
+      'How is my child doing?',
-      "What should we focus on this week?",
+      'What should we focus on this week?',
-      "Is my child studying enough?",
+      'Is my child studying enough?',
-      "How can I help with homework?",
+      'How can I help with homework?',
-      "Should I be worried about anything?",
+      'Should I be worried about anything?',
-    ];
+    ]
   }
-});
+})
 </script>

 <style scoped>